Ahmed-Sami-Abdelrahim/Object-Detection-with-SSD-MobileNet/README.md

 # Object Detection with SSD MobileNet

 This project implements real-time object detection using OpenCV's DNN module with a pre-trained SSD MobileNet V3 model.
-The model can detect multiple object classes (e.g., people, cars, animals) from either images or video streams.
+The model can detect multiple object classes (e.g., people, cars, animals).

 ## Features